Boards & Commissions

 Duties: Administer Urban Growth Overlay District-UG of the Joint Zoning Ordinance of Warren County as set forth in City Ordinance BG2000-56 and Warren County Ordinance No. 00-90WC, and all amendments and regulations promulgated thereby.

-Membership: Seven members, three of whom are appointed by the Mayor, three appointed by the County Judge Executive and one appointed jointly to serve two-year terms.
+Membership: Seven members, four of whom are appointed by the City and three appointed by the County to serve two-year terms.

-Meetings: Monthly on the third Wednesday at 5:00 p.m. at the City-County Planning Commission, Conference Room, 2nd Floor.
+Meetings: Monthly on the third Wednesday at 5:00 p.m. in the City Hall Commission Chamber.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.